 This study used Soil Foodweb Inc to measure the number of microbes.
 The table below shows normalized results.

 The brewing process reduced the bacterial population, on a weight basis, by 68% and the fungi population by 99%.
 This does not mean that brewing reduced the number of microbes.
 8 L of compost was added to 840 L of water to make tea.
-Assuming a bulb density of 650 Kg/cubic meter, bacteria increased by a multiple of 52 and fungi doubled.
+Assuming a bulk density of 650 Kg/cubic meter, bacteria increased by a multiple of 52 and fungi doubled.